jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 * `$categoryId` **string** - ID of the category.
 * `$options` **array\|object** - Optional.
 Options for the category.
     * string locale Optional.
 Language to show category in, for example 'sv_SE'.
     * string country Optional.
-An ISO 3166-1 alpha-2 country code.
+ISO 3166-1 alpha-2 country code.
 Show category from this country.

 #### Return values
 * **array\|object** The category.
 Type is controlled by the `return_assoc` option.